lucacasonato/wrap/README.md

 wrap is an abstraction layer on top of mongodb 🍃 to make it feel a little like firestore 🔥

-Wrap enables the full filtering system that MongoDB has without ever having to touch BSON.
+Wrap enables the full MongoDB feature set without ever having to touch BSON or other weird libraries.
 Everything is structured in a way that BSON and MongoDB stay completly hidden.

 ## install